Positive unlabeled learning with tensor networks: Model

 \subsection{Summary}

 We introduce a one-stage tensor-network generative model for positive unlabeled learning.
-Our model is inspired by the tensor-network anomaly detection model \cite{wang2020anomaly} with several key differences.
+Our model is inspired by the tensor-network anomaly detection model \cite{wang2020anomaly}, but has several key differences.
 First, we add a second projector that approximates the distribution of negative samples.
-Second, besides the loss for labeled samples $\mathcal{L}_1$, we add a loss for probably positive ($\mathcal{L}_2$) and probably negative ($\mathcal{L}_3$) samples as well as the ``convergence'' loss $\mathcal{L}^5$, which ensures that the model does not collapse to one class.
-Third, we present an efficient unbiased scheme for generating new positive and negative samples and show how we can process samples with missing attributes.
+Second, besides the loss for labeled samples $\mathcal{L}_1$, we add a loss for probably-positive $\mathcal{L}_2$ and probably-negative $\mathcal{L}_3$ samples as well as the ``convergence'' loss $\mathcal{L}^5$, which ensures that the model does not collapse to one class.
+Third, we present an efficient unbiased scheme for generating new positive and negative samples and show how to process samples with missing attributes.
 Finally, we introduce a novel model selection and parameter-tuning strategy applicable to unlabeled data.

-The proposed setup is similar to a two-stage PUL approach since we use generative models to determine the reliable negative and positive samples.
-We then use the reliable negative/positive and labeled samples to train a classifier.
+The proposed setup is similar to a two-stage PUL approach since we use only reliable negative and positive samples for training a classifier.
 The difference is that we use the same model as a classifier and a generator.
-Therefore, we can omit the second stage similarly to the CGenPU-AC approach.
+Therefore, we omit the second stage, similar to the CGenPU-AC approach.